Harold-Anderson/d1-pages-svelte-test/README.md

 # D1 example
 Shows how to query a D1 database in Cloudflare Pages using SvelteKit.
 I put this together to help me understand how to use D1 in Cloudflare Pages.
 I found the documentation about Workers, Pages, D1, and SvelteKit to be a bit scattered.
 I hope this example will help others.
 If you find anything that is unclear, please let me know.
-I will try to improve it.
 I don't want you to spend time trying to untangle the Cloudflare and SvelteKit documentation.
 That's why I put this together.

 Please note https://developers.cloudflare.com/d1/examples/d1-and-sveltekit/